-Other People’s Shoes: Fiction, Empathy, and the Writing of Marie Manilla
+Other People’s Shoes: Empathy, Art, the Writing of Marie Manilla

 "Souls need no finery.
 Wounds will do."